percona/k8spxc-docs/docs/backups-move-from-external-db.md

         #      weight: 100
     ```

-2. Stop the mysql service on the source environment to make sure no new data is written
+2. Stop the `mysqld` service in your source environment to make sure no new data
+    is written:

     ```{.bash data-prompt="$"}
     $ sudo systemctl stop mysqld
     ```

-3. Apply the changes to the Kubernetes cluster
+3. Apply the changes to the Kubernetes cluster in your target environment:

     ```{.bash data-prompt="$"}
     $ kubectl apply -f deploy/cr.yaml
     ```

-As a result, replication is stopped and the read-only mode is disabled for the PXC cluster.
+As a result, replication is stopped and the read-only mode is disabled for the
+Percona XtraDB Cluster.

 !!! admonition ""

     This document is based on the blog post [Migration of a MySQL Database to a Kubernetes Cluster Using Asynchronous Replication](https://www.percona.com/blog/migration-of-a-mysql-database-to-a-kubernetes-cluster-using-asynchronous-replication/) by *Slava Sarzhan*.